Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Your investment choices are likely to represent various investment styles and market segments as well as varying investment returns over time and benchmark (index) comparisons.
 This information should be provided to you through 401(k) plan documents and/or enrollment presentations.

-You may enjoy using Morningstar’s Instant X-Ray, a free portfolio management tool.
+You may enjoy using Morningstar’s Portfolio Manager, a free portfolio management tool.
 Enter the ticker symbols of your current (or anticipated) holdings and associated dollars invested to analyze your portfolio.
 The Instant X-Ray gives you a breakdown in terms of asset allocation, investment styles, and more.
 Compare the results to your ideal and make adjustments in selections as needed.

 Ask for help from a qualified professional